siemens/jailhouse/CONTRIBUTING.md

 - test patches sufficiently (obvious, but...) [**required**]
     - no regressions are caused in affected code
     - seemingly unaffected architectures still build (use Travis CI e.g.)
+    - static code analyzer finds no new defects (register a github fork with Travis CI and Coverity for free scanning) [*recommended*]
     - the world is still spinning

 - add signed-off to all patches [**required**]